Having any kind of gym equipment in the comfort of your own home can motivate you to get healthier and fitter.

-Those are just examples of the things you can find in a good bike.
-Here are some of the things you might want to think about while choosing your spinning bike.
+Those are just examples of the things you can find in a good indoor bike.
+Here are some of the things you might want to think about while choosing your spinning indoor bike.

 Incline and Body Position

-I can explain the incline of a bike in two parts.
+I can explain the incline of an indoor bike in two parts.
 The first would be about the positioning of your body.